CORRECTED-Jost Group to list on Frankfurt stock exchange in H2

 (Corrects to read Jost Group (to clarify not Jost AG))

-FRANKFURT, June 26 German truck and trailer parts maker Jost Group plans to list on the Frankfurt stock exchange in the second half of 2017, the group said on Monday.
+FRANKFURT, June 26 (Reuters) - German truck and trailer parts maker Jost Group plans to list on the Frankfurt stock exchange in the second half of 2017, the group said on Monday.

 The private placement will comprise new shares from a capital increase worth around 130 million euros ($145.5 million) as well as stock held by existing shareholders including buyout group Cinven.